manheicatherine/Northcoder-course/challenges/challenges.md

 7. Practice using git from the command line by adding and committing your code frequently as you work through the exercises.
 When you solve a problem, make a commit.

+8. When you've finished a file of katas, run all tests for that file with no `.only`s in the code.
+You should see lots of green ticks ✅ in your terminal.

-8. If you're having difficulties, you can post on the 'precourse' Slack channel - we'll try to get back to you as soon as possible, and there's usually some helpful current / former / upcoming students with useful advice too :)
+9. If you're having difficulties, you can post on the 'precourse' Slack channel - we'll try to get back to you as soon as possible, and there's usually some helpful current / former / upcoming students with useful advice too :)

-9. Once you have completed all of the sections inside the challenges folder, move onto section 6 (Problem Solving) in the [README](../README.md).
+10. Once you have completed all of the sections inside the challenges folder, move onto section 6 (Problem Solving) in the [README](../README.md).